 The marriage bed

 I’ve slept in more places than I can count–from five-star hotels to hammocks, I’ve seen it all.
-I’ve woken up on bare mattresses in houses I didn’t recognize, in a bed with two other guys in New Orleans, and once or twice on a bar stool.
-I’ve slept on waterbeds, car seats, futon mattresses, and sleeping bags.
+I’ve woken up on the best mattress in a house I didn’t recognize, in a bed with two other guys in New Orleans, and once or twice on a bar stool.
+I’ve slept on waterbeds, car seats, sleeping bags, futons and sofa beds.
 For going on 12 years, I’ve shared these surfaces with the same woman.

 My wife put up with my sleeping choices for a long time.
 I’m one who objects to change for the purpose of change.
 For the first few years of our marriage, we slept on a bed I bought in college from my then-bed-salesman buddy.
 He told me a got a “deal” on it, but I’m pretty sure I just paid enough commission for him to buy a dime bag.
 Regardless, since I dropped the cash, I figured to be buried with the mattress.

 Several years back, my wife started complaining about quality of our sleeping surface.
 She begged me to actually buy a big boy bed.
 I fought her for months, but finally acquiesced after waking up impaled on a bed spring.
 It was time.
 The new mattress was perfect.
 I kicked myself for not giving in sooner.

 The bed has served us well, as evidenced by the kid who runs around the house singing about the condition of his underwear and calling himself Mr. Incredible.
 Recently, though, superhero performances between mommy and daddy Incredible have been a bit off-kilter.
 As I said, my wife and I have a problem in the bedroom.